 On the morning of June 6, 1944, huge concrete chambers were towed towards the Normandy coast and then sunk into place creating Mulberry Harbour.
 German pilots saw the concrete chambers heading to France but could not figure out what they were seeing.

 The concrete blocks still remain today and can be seen off the shores of Arromanches-les-Bains.
-The D-Day Museum here goes into detail about creating Harbour, also known as Port Winston.
+The D-Day Museum here goes into detail about creating the Harbour, also known as Port Winston.

 I went to the D-Day Beaches in Normandy to pay my respects, to stand and feel where recent history took place and to appreciate the liberties and freedom that I have today.
+I hope you enjoy visiting the D-Day Beaches in France as much as I did.

 “Liberté” written in 1942 during the German occupation by French poet Paul Eluard: